 PLEASE FOLLOW ALL INSTRUCTIONS CAREFULLY!

-Contact our office as soon as possible if any of the following items apply to you as your security package will require additional documentation and may take longer to process: summonses (can include speeding tickets or other moving violations, open container violation), arrests, income tax issues, drug use, etc. With respect to summonses you will need documentation from the local jurisdiction that issued the summons to show that a fine was paid, community service completed or the matter dismissed.
+Contact our office IMMEDIATELY if any of the following items apply to you as your security package will require additional documentation and may take longer to process: dual citizenship, foreign associates, summonses (can include speeding tickets or other moving violations, open container violation), arrests, income tax issues, drug use, medical treatment from a doctor or psychiatrist, etc. With respect to summonses you will need documentation from the local jurisdiction that issued the summons to show that a fine was paid, community service completed or the matter dismissed.
 The information requested must include a letter of explanation addressing each derogatory issue.